SRSG-Workshops/spreadsheets/_episodes/01-format-data.md

 have the you-of-6-months-from-now or your collaborator work with the data.

-> ## Note on data formats
+> ## Best data formats may differ
 > The best layouts/formats (as well as software and
 > interfaces) for data entry and data analysis might be
-> different.
+> different for each specific use case.
 It is important to take this into account, and ideally
 > automate the conversion from one to another.
 {: .callout}